Kaza: Ottoman Empire

 In the Ottoman Empire, a kaza was originally equivalent to the kadiluk, the district subject to the legal and administrative jurisdiction of a kadi or judge of Islamic law.
 This usually corresponded to a major city of the empire with its surrounding villages.
 A small number of kazas made up each sanjak ("banner") under a sanjakbey.
 Each kaza was in turn made up of one or more nahiyes ("districts") under müdürs and mütesellims and several karyes ("villages") under muhtars.

-With the first round of Tanzimat reforms in 1839, the administrative duties of each district's kadi were transferred to a kaymakam ("governor") appointed by the Ministry of the Interior and a treasurer, with the kadis restricted to solely religious and judicial roles.
-Kazas were further emended and distinguished from the kadiluks under the 1864 Provincial Reform Law, implemented over the following decade as part of efforts by the Porte to establish uniform and rational administration across the empire.
+With the first round of Tanzimat reforms in 1839, the administrative duties of each district's kadi were transferred to a kaymakam ("governor") appointed by the Ministry of the Interior and a treasurer, restricting the kadis solely to religious and judicial roles.
+Kazas were further refined and distinguished from the kadiluks under the 1864 Provincial Reform Law, which was implemented over the following decade as part of efforts by the Porte to establish uniform and rational administration across the empire.
 The 1871 revisions removed the kazas' responsibility for direct supervision of their villages, placing them all under nearby nahiyes instead.

 Mandatory Palestine

-The subdistricts of Mandatory Palestine were known as kaza, qada, etc (قضاء) in Arabic but as nafa (נָפָה) in Hebrew.
+The subdistricts of Mandatory Palestine were known as kaza, qada, etc. (قضاء) in Arabic but as nafa (נָפָה) in Hebrew.
 The same terms continue to be used in present-day Israel and Palestine.